readmeio/rdme/README.md

 rdme openapi --github
 ```

-This will run through the `openapi` command, ask you a few quick questions, and then automatically create a fully functional GitHub Actions workflow file for you 🪄
+This will run through the `openapi` command, ask you a few quick questions, and then automatically create a fully functional GitHub Actions workflow file for you. 🪄

 You can see examples featuring the latest version in [our docs](https://docs.readme.com/docs/rdme#github-actions-examples).
 We recommend [configuring Dependabot to keep your actions up-to-date](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot).